 Source: “Residential Building Fire Causes (2014-2023).”
 U.S. Fire Administration. https://www.usfa.fema.gov/statistics/residential-fires/causes.html.
 Accessed May 6, 2025.

 This information and any attachments or links are provided solely as an insurance risk management tool.
 They are derived from information believed to be accurate.
-Utica Mutual Insurance Company and the other member insurance companies of the Utica National Insurance Group (“Utica National”) are not providing professional services.
+Utica Mutual Insurance Company and the other member insurance companies of the Utica National Insurance Group (“Utica National”) are not providing legal advice or any other professional services.
 Utica National shall have no liability to any person or entity with respect to any loss or damages alleged to have been caused, directly or indirectly, by the use of the information provided.
+You are encouraged to consult an attorney or other professional for advice on these issues.